wtrawlings/Sprint-Challenge-Advanced-React/ANSWERS.md

 - [ ] What is the purpose of a custom hook?

-I don't like this answer and I'm not at all sure it's correct.
 To create Reusable modular code.
 It has less lines of code for the same effect and is easier to maintain.
+You can identify stateful logic and place it into the hook.
+If properly formatted you can use this hook in many different locations in reference to the same state.

 - [ ] Why is it important to test our apps?